 Figure 44.
 Foss Creek at the confluence of the tributaries affected by Site construction activities.

 During this period, turbidity in receiving waters was regularly higher downstream of the Site’s discharge locations.
-With the exception of the November 2018 sampling event, the Discharger collected all turbidity measurements, in accordance with the receiving water monitoring program required pursuant to the December 28, 2018 13267 order.
+With the exception of the November 2018 sampling event, the Discharger collected all turbidity measurements, in accordance with the receiving water monitoring program required pursuant to the 13267 Order issued on December 28, 2018.
 Table 1 and Figure 45-Figure 48 show sampling locations and turbidity results from the receiving water monitoring program.
 Table 1 presents sampling results that show exceedances of the turbidity objectives on 32 days.
 Staff collected the November 29, 2018, measurements from different sampling locations; therefore, the results are not included in Table 1 nor Figure 46-Figure 48.

 For the month/date of: